bahasa-kita/api-bahasakita/README.md

-# Whisper API Example
+# BahasaKita API Example
-This repo is Whisper API.
+This repo is Bahasakita API.

 You need instal:
 1. pip install gradio